-Origins and Backstory: A collaboration between Bodhi Seeds and Strayfox Gardenz, Deep Line Alchemy #6 is a cross of an Iraqi female from the village of Ranya, and Bodhi’s famous 88G13HP male.
+Origins and Backstory: A collaboration between Bodhi Seeds and Strayfox Gardenz, Persian Delight (aka Deep Line Alchemy #6) is a cross of an Iraqi female from the village of Ranya, and Bodhi’s famous 88G13HP male.
 The Deep Line Alchemy series is a line from Bodhi of varying landrace hashplants crossed to his 88G13HP male—a known hashplant.
 The Iraqi Ranya was supposedly brought back from Iraq by Strayfox’s brother, a veteran serving overseas.

 Appearance: There is no mistaking it, DLA 6 is a hashplant.
 Buds appear almost bleached they are so heavily coated by trichomes and gland heads.
 The plant puts out dense grenade tops that looked like they could harbor mold in more humid climates.
 She handled my Colorado room like a champ though, and her buds were completely free of mold and rot, but were uber-dense and resinous.
 The grenade shape, heavy resin coverage, and almost white-color make for an impressive bag or jar appeal.